mbaumer/us_hep_funding/docs/_states/MO.md

 [MO-01](#MO-01)  [MO-02](#MO-02)  [MO-03](#MO-03)  [MO-04](#MO-04)  [MO-05](#MO-05)  [MO-06](#MO-06)  [MO-07](#MO-07)  [MO-08](#MO-08)

 # MO -- Sen. Roy Blunt (R) and  Sen. Claire McCaskill (D)
+## Committees
+Roy Blunt is the #3 Republican on the Senate Committee on Commerce, Science, and Transportation

+Roy Blunt is the #8 Republican on the Senate Committee on Appropriations

+Claire McCaskill is not on any of our key committees

 ## HEP Grants
 ```
 In the past 5 years, this state has received: